 If the asterisks do not properly ring the screen, either the cursor positioning sequences were performed improperly, or the size of the screen was not specified correctly.

-If the text ''This should go away'' remains on the screen, the 'clear to end of line' function is probably not working.
+If the text ''This should go away'' remains on the screen, the 'Clear to end of line' function is probably not working.
 If any characters are missing, or if there are additional random characters, the 'padding' might be wrong.

-If the terminal test rolls the screen up one line, try reducing the number of columns by one (via option five) and rerunning the test.
+If the terminal test rolls the screen up one line, try reducing the number of columns by one (use Option 5 to make this change) and rerunning the test.
 If the test now works you can restore the number of columns to its previous value, and Perfect Writer should work.